open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 ### Test it out

-Let's make some requests to one of the services:
+To test your setup, make some requests to one of the services, for example:

 ```shell
 kubectl exec "$(k get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}')" -c ratings -- curl -sS productpage:9080/productpage | grep -o "<title>.*</title>"
 ```

-Then we can check it out on the Jaeger UI.
-There, we should see some traces!
+Then you can check it out on the Jaeger UI -- you should see some traces!

 ![Distributed trace viewing in Jaeger](jaeger.png)

-Let's analyze the spans produced by Envoy:
+From the spans produced by Envoy you can see (in order):

-1. First, we see the outgoing (egress) call from the `ratings` service to the `productpage` service.
+1. Outgoing (egress) call from the `ratings` service to the `productpage` service.
-2. Then we see the incoming (ingress) call in the `productpage` service.
+2. Incoming (ingress) call in the `productpage` service.
-3. We also see the `host-name` resource attribute we applied using the `OTEL_RESOURCE_ATTRIBUTES`.
-That attribute was picked up by the environment resource detector and added to all spans Envoy created.
+3. `host-name` resource attribute we applied using the `OTEL_RESOURCE_ATTRIBUTES`.
+This attribute was picked up by the environment resource detector and added to all spans Envoy created.

-Apart from this, we can see all the other downstream calls made, as all services have the Envoy sidecar injected by Istio.
-We have full observability of the calls between services, just by enabling the OTel tracer in Envoy!
+You can also see all the other downstream calls made, as all services have the Envoy sidecar injected by Istio.
+You have full observability of the calls between services, just by enabling the OTel tracer in Envoy!

 ## Next steps and closing